Embedded-Nexus/Embedded-Systems-Engineering-EN4440/README.md

 ✔ Demonstration video
 ✔ GitHub repository

+---

-9. Conclusion
+## 9. Conclusion

-Milestone 3 successfully implements local buffering, lossless compression, aggregation, and a robust upload cycle, completing the EcoWatt Device’s data pipeline from acquisition to cloud ingestion and preparing the system for secure communication and remote configuration in future milestones.
+Milestone 3 successfully implements **local buffering, lossless compression, aggregation, and a robust upload cycle**, completing the EcoWatt Device’s data pipeline from acquisition to cloud ingestion and preparing the system for secure communication and remote configuration in future milestones.